-My cat hates car rides and this is stressful my cat and stressful for me.
+My cat hates car rides and this is stressful for my cat and stressful for me.
 Watching the cat suffer from anxiety in the car and coping with coaxing an anxious cat into the cat carrier, all adds up to a stressful event.

 You are not alone, and yet many people take their cats on long car trips.
 There is a solution.
 Not all cats hate car rides.